lupyuen/lupyuen.github.io/src/app.md

 However it's an Enum, __numbered sequentially__ from 8 to 147-ish.
 We won't literally see 63 in the NuttX Source Code.

-Then we lookup the __Debug Info__ in our RISC-V Disassembly: [hello.S](https://github.com/lupyuen2/wip-pinephone-nuttx/releases/download/ox64a-1/hello.S)
+Then we lookup the __Debug Info__ in the RISC-V Disassembly for NuttX Kernel: [nuttx.S](https://github.com/lupyuen2/wip-pinephone-nuttx/releases/download/ox64a-1/nuttx.S)

 ```text
 Abbrev Number: 6 (DW_TAG_enumerator)